Who we are

 Paola is the author of Road Textile Exhibitions, Textile Artifacts, Kelgwo: textile tradition and contemporary design, Atar, Artespacio and Preventive Gallery in the MAC.
 She was one of the chief editors of Mano de Obra, a book that communicates and disseminates contemporary artistic currents that have a fundamental core in manual production of textiles, ceramics and jewellery.
 She also participated in a research on vegetable textile Rapa Nui, work which resulted in a publication that appeared in Easter Island, Viña del Mar and Santiago.

 Paola Moreno defines and contextualizes the influence pre-Columbian textiles and Latin American ethnographic pieces in the pioneering creators of Fiber art and contemporary textile art.
 She manages to convey this interest in the textile cultural heritage in her work.
-Her specialties include Fashion Design, Sustainable Design, Textile Design, Processes and Materials.
+Her specialities include Fashion Design, Sustainable Design, Textile Design, Processes and Materials.

 Tessa Miller (Mosaic artist and manager of Namana, on the Coral Coast seafront)